Canning Supplies and Preserving Equipment List

 This handy little tool may not make it on everyone’s “essential list” but it sure is on mine!
 Funnels allow you to cleanly fill jars without a ton of sloppage (<—that’s a word) and mess.
 You have to wipe down the rims of jars before adding lids, but imagine what a hot mess that would be if you had peach syrup all over the outside of the jars.
 No thank you!

 My initial canning kit came with a plastic funnel, but I upgraded years ago to this stainless steel one and am so pleased I did.

 Lots and lots of clean towels

-I use hand towels for the 45,189 times I wash my hands while canning, and triple-layer bath/beach towels on the surface where I put the jars when they come out of the canner.
+I use hand towels for the 45,189 times I wash my hands while canning, and triple-layer bath/beach towels on the counter where I put the hot jars when they come out of the canner.